neurodebian/neurodebian/sphinx/blog/2011/2011-08-23_getting_stuff_packaged.rst

 The package maintainer might send you a few patches during the initial packaging that either fix bugs on the Debian platform or that were added to gain compliance with the Debian policy.
 Be prepared to evaluate these patches and merge them into your code base or discuss necessary modifications.
 The package maintainer needs to keep track of all modifications done to your software and needs to refresh them for every new release that is made.
-If you make it easy for the maintainer to do this work, for example quickly merging modifications, exposing a version control system to track modifications, or at least a reliable communication channel that informs the maintainer about the fate of the patches, you will help to streamline long-term package maintenance and contribute to a reliable package.
+If you make it easy for the maintainer to do this work, for example quickly merging modifications, exposing a version control system to track modifications, or at least offering a reliable communication channel that informs the maintainer about the fate of the patches, you will help to streamline long-term package maintenance and contribute to a reliable package.
 All this will help disseminating your software in an extremely convenient form to a very large audience.

-On a final note: If you keep these things in mind you won't only make it easier for a packager.
+On a final note: If you keep these things in mind you won't only make a packager's life easier.
 You will also have removed most hurdles for a smooth packaging in general.
 Now you could actually think about doing the packaging yourself.
 Take a look at a `packaging tutorial`_ to get a sense of what it would involve.
 If you decide to venture down this road, you are very welcome to contact `us@NeuroDebian`_ -- we would be glad to guide you through an efficient packaging process and upload fully packaged software for psychological and neuroscience research into the main Debian archive and the NeuroDebian repository.

 .. _us@NeuroDebian: http://neuro.debian.net/#contacts